bratbergm/terraform-azure/README.md

 **Variables**

-*"Global" variable used in a module:*
+*"Global" variable "location" used in a module:*

 ![terraformAzureVariables](/img/terraformAzureVariables.png)

-*Variable from VNET module used in VMs module:*
+*Variable "subnet_id" from VNET module used in VMs module:*

 ![TarraformVariablesModules](/img/TarraformVariablesModules.png)